Ethansev/Discord-OctoBot/README.md

 - [ ] Add twitch stream announcement for Sid
 - [ ] Give bot a dick~ish personality and have it respond to users
 - [ ] Containerize in a docker container
+- [ ] Add websocket for better connection to discord api
+- [ ] Persist data in a PostrgreSQL database (probably supabase)
+- [ ] Create a frontend dashboard for easier access

 ## Patch Notes